 Committee: Audit, Finance and Resources.
 Chairs Committee

-Ray is married to his wife Jan.
+Married to his wife Jan.
 He has two daughters and six grandchildren.
-Retired in 2013 after 40 years service with an International Company based in Bristol where he gained a depth of financial and procurement acumen.
+Retired in 2013 after 40 years of service with an International Company based in Bristol where he gained a depth of financial and procurement acumen.

 Ray is the Chair of Lansdown Academy Council